cyruzin/clean_architecture/README.md

 This repo contains a simple command line tool and a rest server.

+## Architecture

+For the system architecture, I decided to use the Domain-Driven Design pattern.

+I used the folder structure proposed by the [Standard Go Project Layout](https://github.com/golang-standards/project-layout).

 ## Install

 Make sure you have Git and Go 1.14.6 installed in you machine.